EddyRivasLab/easel/documentation/codestyle.md

 # Eddy lab code conventions

-This document is aimed at indoctrinating new developers into the conventions used by Eddy lab code, including HMMER, Infernal, and Easel.
-The conventions' intent is to make it easier for our code to be maintained efficiently by one busy professor for a long time.
+This document is for indoctrinating new developers into the conventions used by Eddy lab code, including HMMER, Infernal, and Easel.
+These conventions make it easier for one busy professor to maintain our code for a long time.

-Not all of our code follows our own current conventions.
-Older code often predates newer conventions.
-We apply our code conventions like building ordinances.
-New construction must comply with current ordinances.
-Older construction does not have to immediately conform to the current rules, but when significant renovation happens, old work needs to be brought up to current standards.
+Not all of our code follows our own current conventions, because older code often predates newer conventions.
+Our conventions apply like building ordinances: new construction must comply with current ordinances.
+Older construction may not immediately conform, but when a significant renovation happens, old work needs to be brought up to current standards.

 ------------------------------------